 Advantages of Nighttime Construction

 Working during the overnight hours gives your crew multiple benefits over daytime construction.
 They will experience more comfortable temperatures, work around lower traffic flow, have better lighting and have the chance to see their families during the day.
 You will only enjoy these pros of nighttime construction if you follow night construction safety rules to keep everyone on the job site protected from harm.

 1. Cooler Temperatures

 Heat causes numerous, life-threatening conditions, including exhaustion and heat stroke.
 The likelihood of these conditions rises with air temperature and humidity.
-Meteorologists combine the humidity with the temperature to create a “feels-like” measurement called the heat index.
+Meteorologists combine humidity with temperature to create a “feels-like” measurement called the heat index.
 This measurement more accurately reflects how temperatures affect people.
-Any conditions with heat indices above 90 degrees Fahrenheit warrant precautions against heat-related illnesses.
+Any conditions with heat indices above 80 degrees Fahrenheit warrant precautions against heat-related illnesses.

 - Direct sunlight exposure

 - High humidity